architect-examples/arc-proxy-plugin-bare-imports/readme.md

+⚠️ *This repository has been archived.
+Use [@proxy](https://arc.codes/docs/en/reference/app.arc/proxy) or [asap](https://arc.codes/docs/en/reference/runtime/node.js#%40architect%2Fasap) for proxying in Architect.
+This plugin is not compatible with the [plugins](https://arc.codes/docs/en/guides/extend/plugins) API for Architect.
+For an updated list other examples refer to [arc.codes/examples](https://arc.codes/examples).*

 # `@architect/proxy-plugin-bare-imports`

 Loosely based on the nascent [import maps proposal for bringing bare imports to the browser](https://github.com/WICG/import-maps) this plugin allows `arc.proxy.public` assets have bare imports that resolve to web standards browser native esmodules URLs.